M-F-E-O: postcards + distill

 — Sleepless in Seattle, script from https://plantyourstory.com/mfeo-its-like-a-little-clue/

-You’ll need the development versions of two packages:
+You’ll need the CRAN versions of three packages:

 In RStudio, create a new project using File > New Project > New Directory > New Project.
 Then, inside your new empty project, use your R console to do the following: